SuleimanFarah/sunpy/3-month-projects-ideas.md

 ***

+## IRIS Integration
+**Abstract**: The [IRIS](http://iris.lmsal.com) observes the chromosphere and transition region of the Sun with high spatial and time resolution.
+The primary goal of the Interface Region Imaging Spectrograph (IRIS) explorer is to understand how the solar atmosphere is energized.
+The IRIS mission produces data through a slit-jaw imager which can take images of the Sun at various wavelengths as well as a line spectrograph which rasters over an image to build up an image.
+This project aims to integrate IRIS data into SunPy.
+This includes the following tasks.

+1. Integration of IRIS data search and querying
+2. Adding the ability to read IRIS data files into their proper data objects
+3. Developing a data browser module in the existing SUnPy GUI for fast inspection of IRIS data

+**Requirements**: Python and basic knowledge of GUI design.

+**Expected Outcomes**: IRIS Mapcube class, IRIS Spectrum class, GUI data browser module

+**Idea from:**: Steven Christe (NASA GSFC, SunPy)

+* **Mentor**: Steven Christe (NASA GSFC, SunPy), Joel Allred (NASA GSFC)

 ## Integration of the HESPE Data Archive
 * **Description**: The [HESPE Data Archive](http://hespe.eu/browser) gives access to pre-processed science products from the RHESSI satellite.